In 2022, the economic climate for tech companies began a decisive shift.

 “With embedded finance, our platform functions as mission control for our customers.
 Without it, we’re just another software tool in a big, messy stack.” – Sumukh Sridhara, Head of Product of AngelList

 In a study we recently published with The Harris Poll, we learned that American small-business owners are fed up with the way they’re handling their finances today.
 It takes them too long to get paid (63%); they can’t get the financing they need (70%); and they’re using 4-5 different software tools to manage their money (45%).

 Through embedded finance, you can help your customers solve these problems, offering them:

 Over the past five years, embedded finance has emerged as a powerful way to generate more revenue from existing users.

-Unit is a banking-as-a-service platform that helps tech companies make bank accounts, debit and charge cards, payments, and lending available to their customers.
+Unit is an embedded banking and lending that helps tech companies make bank accounts, debit and charge cards, payments, and lending available to their customers.

 To date, nearly 200 leading brands have trusted us to help them launch and scale their embedded banking and lending products.
 Customers who partner with us can experience faster and more predictable go-live dates, stickier products that get better engagement, and robust revenue streams.

 We believe that our customers are best served by offering the following:

 “Unit has a complete feature set that allows us to do everything we want to do.” - Jeff Wells, Chief Supply Officer of Veryable

 April 12, 2023